so-normie/the-vault/🔴 Academics/📚 Educational Resources/🗒️ C++.md

 ﹇<br>
-As recommended by LearnCpp.com What are the general things one should do when configuring their compiler for a C++ project?
+As recommended by LearnCpp.com, what are the general things one should do when configuring their compiler for a C++ project?

 #card